Dmvinedata/Paris_Housing_P3/README.md

 ## Limitation

-- Imbalanced data between "Basic" and "Luxury" limits accurate and useful metrics
+- Imbalanced data between "Basic" and “Luxury" properties
-- With data amount and imbalance, synthetic data was created.
-It only is a limited representation of the real data.
+- Used synthetic data
-- Limited computing resources, limit parameter and model combination computations
+- Limited computing resources
-- Limited knowledge of stakeholders specific requerements
+- Limited knowledge of stakeholders requirements
-- No knowledge on the condition and grade of the proper.
-Especially since "Basic" and "Luxury" property has many overlapping similarilys
+- No knowledge on the condition of property

 ## Reccomendation

-- Recommend using the "best" model if satisfied with a small list of "Luxury" property listings, which includes a small error chance
+- Recommend using the "best" model for a small  list of "Luxury" property listings
-- Recommend looking into predicted "Basic" and "Luxury" property that has a yard, pool and increased guess rooms.
+- Recommend looking any property that has a yard, pool and increased guess rooms.
-- Recommend not using the chosen model to base final searches on, better for initial.
-The distribution is too small.
+- Recommend not using "best" model for initial, not all searches
-- Recommend identifying criteria requirements for top features and increasing the chances/error of a "Basic" property being chosen.
+- Recommend identifying criteria requirements for top features
-- Recommend changing classification from binary of "Basic and Luxury" to multi-classification  with more than 3 gradients
+- Recommend  new modeling with more than two classification values